Research

 I research and teach Natural Language Processing (NLP) and Machine Learning.

-I am the Head of R&D at Kensho, an amazing 100-person ML/NLP firm headquartered in Harvard Square.
+I am the Head of R&D at Kensho, an amazing 120-person ML/NLP company headquartered in Harvard Square.
 I am building a research lab and am actively hiring Research Scientists!
 Additionally, I hold a joint faculty appointment at MIT, where I teach NLP in the Fall and Machine Learning in the Spring.

-Currently, my research mostly concerns LLMs and includes tokenization, numeric reasoning, long-form question answering, building evaluation tasks, and alignment.
+Currently, my lab's research mostly concerns LLMs and includes tokenization, long-document QA, Interpretability/calibration, building challenging evaluation tasks, and alignment.

 Before joining Kensho and MIT, I spent three wonderful years teaching full-time at Harvard’s Institute for Applied Computational Science (IACS), which centers around two Master’s programs: Data Science; and Computational Science and Engineering.
 Brief application advice.